jagadishb1409/pythontutorials/014-Regular-Expressions/readme.md

     print("Match not found")
 ````

 In the code above, we first import the re module.
-We then define a text variable that contains the string we want to search.
+We then define a 'text' variable that contains the string we want to search.
 We also define a pattern variable that contains the regular expression we want to match against the text.
-We use the search() function to search for the pattern in the text.
+We use the 'search()' function to search for the pattern in the text.
 The IGNORECASE flag is used to make the search case-insensitive.

 ## Matching multiple patterns